Molecular, Discovery and Translational Surgical Oncology

 Research Focus 1

-Pancreatic cancer is one of the most aggressive types of malignancies with a devastating prognosis and increasing incidence.
-Despite recent advances, the only potentially curative therapeutic option is advanced surgery with chemotherapy, making it of paramount importance to identify therapeutic targets and develop novel treatment strategies.
-During cancer initiation, progression, and metastasis, tumor cells face an array of intrinsic and extrinsic ER stressors.
-Here, we are exploring the validity of the UPR as a putative therapeutic target.
+Pancreatic cancer is among the most aggressive malignancies, characterized by a poor prognosis and rising incidence.
+Despite recent advancements, the only potentially curative treatment remains extensive surgery combined with chemotherapy, underscoring the urgent need to identify new therapeutic targets and develop innovative treatment strategies.
+Throughout tumor initiation, progression, and metastasis, cancer cells encounter various intrinsic and extrinsic endoplasmic reticulum (ER) stressors.
+Our research focuses on investigating the unfolded protein response (UPR) as a potential therapeutic target in pancreatic cancer.

 Research Focus 2